Unity-Boilerplates/EventExample/README.md

 This project uses:
-* Events to communicate between objects (The bullet collide with player, and send an event to the player to take damage, with the parameter)
+* Events to communicate between objects.
+The bullet collide with player, and send an event to the player to take damage, with the parameter.
+Also, at pressing start, the player raises the Pause Event, that triggers the menu, and stop the music.
+If the Pause Event is raised again, it will hide the menu, and reenable the music.
+Also, Resume and Restart buttons raise the Pause Event to hide the menu, reenable the music, and in the case of restart, reload the scene.
 * Variables in a more wicked  style, using scriptable objects.

 ## References